Farmeris/Farmeris/README.md

 ## Contact

-If you have any questions or would like to contact the maintainers, please email us at farmeris-sk@proton.me.
+If you have any questions or would like to contact the maintainers, please email us at farmeris@farmeris.sk

 ## License